janphilippfranken/scai/README.md

 ### 📖 Documentation
 <a name="documentation"></a>

+#### Updating Docs (/docs)
 Currently only available locally.

-To build docs from source/open docs, run `sphinx-build -b html docs/source docs/build`.
+To build docs from source/open docs, run:
+`sphinx-build -b html docs/source docs/build`.
 Thereafter, run `open docs/build/index.html` to open docs.

 As we are working on this in a bigger team, its important to keep this up to date.